tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

       |     TE Topology     |
       +---------------------+
 ~~~~
-{: #double-augment-fig title="Augmenting both the Network and TE Topology Models"}
+{:#double-augment-fig title="Augmenting both the Network and TE Topology Models"}

 This option does not provide any technical advantage with respect to
 the first option, shown in {{te-augment-fig}}, but could be useful to add
 augmentations to the TE Topology constructs and to re-use an already
 existing technology-specific Network Topology Model.

 It is worth noting that the technology-specific TE Topology model can
 reference constructs defined by the technology-specific Network
 Topology model but it could not augment constructs defined by the
 technology-specific Network Topology model.

-{: #multi-inheritance}

-## Multi-inheritance
+## Multi-inheritance {#multi-inheritance}

 As described in section 4.1 of {{RFC8345}}, the network types should be defined
 using presence containers to allow the representation of network subtypes.

-The hierachy of netwok subtypes can be single hierarchy, as shown in {{te-augment-fig}}.
+The hierarchy of network subtypes can be single hierarchy, as shown in {{te-augment-fig}}.
 In this case, each presence container contains at most one child presence container,
 as shows in the JSON code below: